-This story was published on 17 December 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+This story was first published on 17 December 2018.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 The advice from Job Jumpstart to school leavers is there are alternative pathways to take if you don’t get the year 12 results you hoped for.

 This week many year 12 school leavers across Australia will receive their ATAR results—or Overall Position (OP) in Queensland.